Small pieces gathered together form a cohesive whole. But if those pieces are rearranged, changed slightly, would a new

 I don’t require much to feel far-removed; to impose my wanderings on what’s close.
 Because of this, my friend and I have started calling ourselves nook people.
 Those of us who seek corners and bays in order to redeploy our hearts and not break the mood.
 Those of us who retreat to cubicle our flame.
 Who collect sea glass.
 Who value a deep pants pocket.
 Who are our own understudies and may as well have shadowboxes for brains.

-Oliver Sacks wrote of his memoirs (he had many) that “he sat at the intersection of biography, biology, person and personhood.”
+Oliver Sacks wrote of his memoirs (he had many) that “he sat at the intersection of biography, biology, person and personhood” (and he spent his life expanding the concept of personhood).
 To those who grieve at young people writing memoirs, I say pish-posh.
 Person and personhood is not something we arrive at it; it is something we explore over time, throughout life.

 I’m thankful that a person of Chew-Bose’s insight and sensitivity was generous enough to write while young.
 Because it will be delightful to see how she continues to impose her wanderings.